mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 * Author finishes blog post draft
 * Release manager checks for spelling mistakes, features included, screenshot guidelines are met.
 Ask: how would you rate the title?
 How can we make it 1 score better?
   - Use this method for other parts of the blog draft, inlcuding screenshots
+* Release manager checks that the type of release (feature or quality) is specified in the body

 ### T-7
   * PMs review for features and content are technically correct